AndreeaGavrila/FMI-MyMento-Project/README.md

 ## Bug Reporting

+* In order to keep the integrity of our database, we had to constrain some of columns from the "taught_courses" table.
+We fixed that by making "idCourseToTeach", "id_FkStudent", "id_FkTutor" unique values.
+This led us to another bug, referring to changing the database structure.
+When we updated the database structure, we needed to either update its version by simply increasing the current version number or to wipe data from our emulator and run again.

 * The application logo was added to the files, but was not visible on the desired page.
 Solution: We added the specific attribute
   ```android
   tools: srcCompat =" @ drawable / mymentologo "